subhajit10000/Car-Suggestion/README.md

 Content and Tools: The site hosts guides like Petrol vs Diesel vs EV: Which is Right for You, RTO cost calculators, charging station locator for West Bengal, and latest auto news to drive organic traffic.

-3. Technical Overview
+3. Technical Overview:

 The frontend will be built with React and Next.js for SEO and fast page loads, ensuring the site ranks well for terms like EV cars in Siliguri.
 Tailwind CSS will enable a clean, mobile first UI.
 The backend uses Node.js and Express or Django with PostgreSQL to manage listings, users, and leads.
 Key integrations include Razorpay for booking amounts, Google Maps API for dealer and charging locations, and WhatsApp API for instant lead alerts.
 Image optimization and lazy loading will keep the site fast even with large inventories.

-4. Business and Scalability Goals
+4. Business and Scalability Goals:

 Phase 1 targets major cities in West Bengal and nearby states, with over 10,000 listings.
 Monetization includes featured dealer listings, banner ads from insurers and accessory brands, and lead generation fees for test drives.
 Phase 2 will add CNG and hybrid as sub categories, used car valuation, and a loan pre approval module.
 The category based architecture makes it easy to add hydrogen or other future fuel types.

-5. Impact
+5. Impact:

 By presenting petrol, diesel, and EV options with transparent, category relevant data, the platform educates buyers and accelerates informed decisions.
 It also supports India’s EV transition by demystifying range anxiety and total cost of ownership for traditional car buyers, while still serving the strong demand for internal combustion engine vehicles.